Core Architecture & Fare Taxonomy

 status = "VARIANCE"

-# Record the (possibly capped) charge against the running daily total
+# Record the (possibly capped) charge against the running daily total.

 daily_totals[event_key] = current_daily + expected